apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jennifer Lopez hits up flea market with child Emme, 16, after canceling tour to focus on family**
+**Trump says prison would be a ‘breaking point,’ denies calling to ‘lock up’ Hillary Clinton**

-You can read more about it [here](https://pagesix.com/2024/06/02/parents/jennifer-lopez-seen-at-flea-market-with-child-emme-after-canceling-tour/).
+You can read more about it [here](https://www.al.com/news/2024/06/trump-not-sure-the-public-would-stand-for-him-going-to-prison-theres-a-breaking-point.html).

 ## Requirements
 - Python 3.8